niko-roether/niji/docs/src/custom-themes.md

 # Custom Themes

+If you build a custom theme, consider contributing it!
+Just make sure you have the proper license for the color scheme you're using, as color schemes may be subject to copyright.

 Custom niji themes are defined using [TOML](https://toml.io) files placed into the `~/.config/niji/themes` directory, with the filename (without the extension) matching the theme name.